Ruby Rose Cast as Batwoman in The CW’s DC Universe

 After her introduction on the crossover event, Rose’s Kate Kane will lead her very own live-action Batwoman series on The CW, written by Caroline Dries (The Vampire Diaries).
 Dries will also executive produce the series with Arrow-verse mastermind Greg Berlanti, Sarah Schechter, and DC’s Geoff Johns.

 Rose’s casting is of particular note — not only because she has the action skills, acting chops, killer confidence and swagger to play a superhero, but because she’s an openly gay actor who identifies as gender-fluid.
-Batwoman herself will be TV’s first openly gay LGBTQ superhero, and that’s not a small deal, by any means.
+Batwoman herself will be one of TV’s first openly gay LGBTQ superheroes following Black Lightning‘s Anissa Pierce, and that’s not a small deal, by any means.

 Say what you will about the DC universe on screens both big and small, but they’ve definitely been ahead of the curve in some ways.
 Warner Bros. and DC Films gave a female superhero her own solo film and hired a woman to direct with 2017’s Wonder Woman, the studio’s fourth film in the franchise; meanwhile, Marvel’s first solo female superhero movie — Captain Marvel — won’t arrive until May 2019, over 10 years and twice as many films into the studio’s own run.
 That film will also boast Marvel Studios’ first female director, Anna Boden, who’s sharing co-directing credit with filmmaking partner Ryan Fleck.